FloreaCT/FloreaCT/README.md

 - 👀 I’m interested in learning to code in Python, for now.
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on any beginners projects.
-- 📫 How to reach me here :)
+- 📫 How to reach me: Here :)

 <!---
 FloreaCT/FloreaCT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.